rikka0w0/fast3864op-hacks/README.md

 If the above does not work, then try [the other keys](https://github.com/mattimustang/optus-sagemcom-fast-3864-hacks).The management console offers a very limited set of commands, the `sh` command will drop you to a BusyBox Linux shell.

 # Known facts
 Boot log of the stock firmware is available in ["stock_bootlog.txt"](./stock_bootlog.txt).
 The dumped stock firmware is also available in this repo, named `mtdblock?.bin`, where `?` is a number between 0 and 3. `cferam.000` and `vmlinux.lz` extracted from `mtdblock1.bin` seem to be the part of the CFE boot loader and the compressed Linux kernel, respectively. ["stock.config"](./stock.config) is the extracted compilation config of the stock kernel.
+The stock firmware does not seem to contain a DTB.
 ## Hardware configuration
 1. CPU: BCM63168D0, MIPS: 400MHz, DDR: 400MHz, Bus: 200MHz
 2. RAM: [NT5CC64M16GP-DI](https://www.nanya.com/en/Product/3747/NT5CC64M16GP-DI), DDR3 128MB